embeddedgo/embeddedgo.github.io/_posts/2022-03-09-pix_a_minimalistic_graphic_library_part1.md

 ![player5]({{site.baseurl}}/images/pix_a_minimalistic_graphic_library/player5.jpg)

-Hmm, the default text breaking doesn't look very good for our use case.
+Hmm, the default line breaking mode doesn't look very good for our use case.
 Let's change it.

 ```go
 w := a.NewTextWriter(titleFont)